The Perfect Vegan Diet Plan

 The vegan diet plan usually includes vegetables, fruits, nuts, beans and seeds.
 Varying the intake of each foodstuff in this diet will provide the body with essential nutrients.

-A balanced vegan diet should provide you with vital minerals, vitamins, protein and healthy fat.
+A balanced vegan diet should provide vital minerals, vitamins, protein and healthy fat.

 Health experts and dieticians advise vegans to ensure sufficient intake of protein, iron, calcium, Vitamin D and Vitamin B12.